Kearny NJ Unlawful Weapon Possession Attorney

 Weapons on School Property – Irrespective of whether the defendant has a permit to carry a firearm or a valid firearm purchaser identification card, it is a crime of the third degree to possess a firearm in or upon any part of the building or grounds of any school, college, or university dormitory room and it could be a disorderly persons offense to even possess an imitation firearm.
 It is a fourth degree crime to knowingly possess any other weapon on school grounds.

-Contact a Union City Unlawful Possession of a Weapon Lawyer Today
+Contact a Hoboken Unlawful Possession of a Weapon Lawyer Today